Linux containers are a way to build a self-contained environment that includes

 to the submit file: one to indicate which Docker container to use, one

-to request the right operating system, and
+to request the right operating system, and the usual list of your

 A. Using a Docker Image